 If the individual has recently emerged from rehab, they may have a stronger desire to have their drug of choice; if they are stressed, they might justify using as a way to calm down.
 Stress can come in a variety of forms but one thing that is common is the desire to eliminate stress with something that alleviates our feelings, but for drug addicts, it is necessary to find something that calms them down that won’t harm their sobriety.

 Using drugs can have an intense effect on our feelings.
 Certain substances can affect our brain chemistry and alter our emotions very profoundly.
 Sometimes individuals get involved with drugs and have a hard time asking for help, or even when they get help and are in rehab, are still struggling emotionally.

-It should be understood that rehab is not easy.
+It should be understood that rehab is not easy and relapse is common.
 Detox is harsh, withdrawing from strong addictions are grueling and reconnecting/gaining trust with family and friends can be draining.
 Even though rehab is very tough, it is also tough staying clean after recovery.
 Sometimes when we have conflicting emotions, it can upset us and confuse us.
 By experiencing an emotional roller coaster, we succumb to stress.

 The change of environment or re-entering society sober can also cause us to feel shaken up emotionally.
 When our emotions are out of wack, we turn to things that are constant in our life to regulate all of the change, and for drug users, that can be their drug of choice.

 Avoiding relapse is tough.
 Everyone is rooting for you and wants you to keep your sobriety.
 Your support system is in your corner and understands that even though controlling your urges is tough, that you are in control.
 Sometimes family and friends aren’t enough, and we need to turn back to recovery centers in Indianapolis, or rehabs in other cities.
 There is nothing wrong asking for help, and if you believe you are approaching relapse, you are better off having a head start and getting help early.